tewhatuora/api-standards/docs/api-development/Asynchronous APIs/05-APIDesignandDocumentation.md

 ## FHIR Implementation Guides

-When FHIR Subscriptions are being used, API Providers **MUST** publish a FHIR Implementation guide to detail the Subscription implementation detail.
+When FHIR Subscriptions are being used, API Providers **MUST** publish a FHIR Implementation guide to detail the implementation detail.

 For more information on FHIR Implementation Guide standards, review [FHIR Implementation Guides.](../../fhir-api-standard/Standards/05-IGInformation.md)